From the Editors

 A Modern Museum for an Ancient Nation?
 With the French Revolution came the first truly public museum in the world, the Louvre, which opened its doors in 1793.
 Private collections owned by wealthy individuals were made accessible to the middle and upper classes in major European cities roughly since the eighteenth century.
 Access to such collections by a greater public was seen as one of the engines of European enlightenment.
 With the emergence of public museums came a new ...Keep Reading »

-Mohamed Elshahed is an architect and researcher focused on the modern architectural and urban history of the Middle East, particularly Egypt.
-He is also an observer of contemporary urban and architectural transformations of the region’s cities, particularly Cairo.
+Mohamed Elshahed is a 2014-15 Art Histories and Aesthetic Practices postdoctoral fellow at the Forum Transregionale Studien in Berlin.
 His doctoral dissertation Revolutionary Modernism?
-Architecture and the Politics of Transition in Egypt (1936-1967), argues that 1950s urban and architectural development associated with Nasserism refashioned preexisting architectural production in the service of Egypt’s “necessary transitional authoritarianism.”
+Architecture and the Politics of Transition in Egypt (1936-1967) investigates the ways in which the profession of architecture was Egyptianized and how Egypt's architectural modernism converged with the country’s political transition from monarchy to military republic.
 Mohamed has a Bachelor of Architecture from the New Jersey Institute of Technology and a Master in Architecture Studies from the Massachusetts Institute of Technology (MIT).
 Mohamed blogs about Cairo’s architecture, urbanism, culture and heritage at Cairobserver.
-He is currently a EUME fellow in Berlin.